Polyfold Regularization of Constrained Moduli Spaces: Introduction

 \section{Introduction}

-Polyfold theory, developed by Hofer, Wysocki, and Zehnder in the growing literature \cite{HWZsymplecticfieldtheory}\cite{PolyfoldConstructions}\cite{HWZbook}\cite{MR2341834}\cite{MR2507223}\cite{MR2515707}\cite{MR2558891}\cite{MR2644764}\cite{MR3683060}, is an analog of classical nonlinear Fredholm theory designed to realize compact moduli spaces, e.g.\ Gromov-Witten moduli spaces and Floer trajectory spaces, as zero sets of sc-Fredholm sections of polyfold bundles.
+Polyfold theory, developed by Hofer-Wysocki-Zehnder \cite{MR2341834} \cite{MR2507223} \cite{MR2515707} \cite{MR2558891} \cite{MR2644764} \cite{MR3683060} \cite{HWZbook}, is an analog of classical nonlinear Fredholm theory designed to realize compact moduli spaces, e.g.\ Gromov-Witten moduli spaces and Floer trajectory spaces, as zero sets of sc-Fredholm sections of polyfold bundles.
 See the polyfold survey \cite{MR3576532} for an overview and a discussion of applications.
 The abstract polyfold machinery provides perturbations such that the perturbed sc-Fredholm section is transverse to zero, and hence the perturbed solution space has smooth structure by a polyfold implicit function theorem.
 Crucially, the perturbations can be chosen so that the perturbed solution space remains compact.
 This process, beginning with the description of the compact moduli space as the zero set of a sc-Fredholm section and ending with the smooth compact perturbed solution space, is colloquially referred to as ``polyfold regularization'' of a moduli space.

 Often in symplectic topology we wish to constrain moduli spaces of pseudoholomorphic curves to consist of those curves satisfying intersection conditions with submanifolds.
 For example, Gromov-Witten invariants can be defined as counts of curves whose marked points evaluate to submanifolds.
 Any fiber product of moduli spaces over evaluation maps is another example of such a constraint.
 The evaluation maps are usually not transverse on the moduli space, however they extend to the ambient polyfold and here they are submersive.
 Using this transversality, we construct in this paper the constrained polyfold and the constrained sc-Fredholm section.
 This provides an abstract tool to regularize constrained moduli spaces, whenever the original moduli space is given as the zero set of a sc-Fredholm section.